The Traveling Salesman Theorem for Jordan Curves in Hilbert Space

-\begin{section}{Theorem B} In this section, we show how making minor modifications to the proof of the $\gtrsim$ direction of Theorem 1.3 in $ \cite{Bi20}$ gives a proof of Theorem B. First, we need a slightly weaker version of Theorem B. \begin{thm}[ \cite{Bi20} Theorem 1.1 for $\R^n$] Let $H$ be a Hilbert space and let $\Gamma\subseteq H$ be a rectifiable Jordan arc.
-For any multiresolution family $\hat{\sG}$ associated to $\Gamma$, we have
+\begin{section}{Theorem \ref{t:thmB}} In this section, we show how making minor modifications to the proof of the $\gtrsim$ direction of Theorem 1.3 in $ \cite{Bi20}$ gives a proof of Theorem \ref{t:thmB}.
+First, we need a slightly weaker version of Theorem \ref{t:thmB}. \begin{thm}[ \cite{Bi20} Theorem 1.1 in $\R^n$] Let $\Gamma\subseteq \ell_2$ be a rectifiable Jordan arc.
+For any multiresolution family $\scH$ associated to $\Gamma$ with inflation factor $A > 30$, we have

-\end{thm} The proof is similar in form to Bishop's proof in $\R^n$, but we construct coverings of the curve by Voronoi cells centered at net points rather than dividing convex hulls of pieces of the curve along diameter segments.
-Assume $\diam(\Gamma) = 1$ and let $J = 10$.
+\end{thm} \begin{proof} The proof is similar in form to Bishop's proof in $\R^n$, but we construct coverings of the curve by pieces of $\Gamma$ inside Voronoi cells centered at net points rather than dividing convex hulls of pieces of the curve along diameter segments.
+Assume $\diam(\Gamma) = 1$.
 Define

-where, given any $x\in X_{nJ}$,
+where, given any $x\in X_{n}$,

-Since $X_{nJ}$ is a $2^{-nJ}$-net centered on $\Gamma$, it is clear that
+Since $X_{n}$ is a $2^{-n}$-net centered on $\Gamma$, it is clear that

-By definition, for any $n\geq 0$ we also have $\Gamma = \bigcup_{x\in X_{nJ}} V_n(x)$ so that
+By definition, for any $n\geq 0$ we also have $\Gamma = \bigcup_{x\in X_{n}} V_n(x)$ so that

 This means is suffices to prove

 for any $n\geq0$ and some $C>0$.
 We will show